 A manual switch requires the homeowner to be present in order to turn on the whole-house generator and provide power to the home’s appliances.
 Though less expensive, manual operation switches are less desirable.

 How to Choose the Right Whole-House Generator

-To decide which whole-house generator is right for you, take into consideration which of the following items you will need to operate during a grid power outage, and how much energy they require:
+To decide which whole-house generator is right for you, take into consideration which of the following items you will need to operate during a grid power outage, and the estimated wattage required to keep them running:

 Air-Cooled vs. Liquid-Cooled

 The general rule of whole-house generators is that the most powerful generators are the most complicated.
 Air-cooled generators provide only up to about 20 kilowatts of electricity but are sufficient to power most single-family dwellings.
 For larger homes, bigger, more expensive, liquid-cooled units are required.
 Common liquid-cooled units generate up to about 150 kilowatts of energy.

 By carefully considering the appliances and equipment you intend to use if a power outage occurs, you will better equipped to purchase the appropriate whole-house generator.
 If you are still unsure of the proper generator to install, contact a professional electrician in your area.